busse/kodumisto/README.md

 ## Contributing

 Issues & Pull Requests are welcomed!
+Also, I would love to know if you find it useful, and how you're using it

+  -- chris (at) busse (dot) io